-Addis, which was founded in 1886 by Menelik II, is located 2,500 metres above sea level in one of the highest parts of Entoto mountain chain (3,000 metres above sea level).
-It enjoys an excellent climate all year round, with an average temperature of 25ºC.
+Founded in 1886 by Menelik II, Addis Ababa is situated at an altitude of 2,500 meters in the Entoto mountain chain (3,000 meters above sea level).
+The city boasts a delightful climate year-round, with an average temperature of 25ºC.

 Drive to Jimma (345 kms)

 Embark on an early morning journey to Jimma, passing through Weliso, where the local culture, unique food preparation, and distinctive house architecture provide an enriching experience.